contagon/handbook/handbook/29-meetings-in-the-church.md

 The ward holds regular priesthood and organization meetings as part of ward conference.
 Stake leaders may give instruction and assistance.
 They minister to ward leaders and members.

 In connection with ward conference, the stake presidency meets with the bishopric.
-Together they review the progress of the work of salvation and exaltation in the ward.
+Together they review the progress of God’s work of salvation and exaltation in the ward.
 This meeting may be held on ward conference Sunday or at another time.

 ### 29.2.4 Bishopric Meeting